New features in General Purpose and optimized Cloud Servers

 Memory optimized servers have larger allocations of low-latency RAM for memory-intensive applications like caching servers, in-memory analytics, and search indexes.
 All disk storage for Memory optimized servers is on Cloud Block Storage.

-One of the biggest differences between the Standard servers and the newer flavors is that the newer flavors cannot dynamically resize.
+One of the biggest differences between the General Purpose and work-optimized servers and Standard servers is that the newer flavors cannot dynamically resize.
 With the rest of the OpenStack community, Rackspace is reducing support for this feature because it does not align with the industry-standard method of scaling.
-Rather than resize one server for vertical scaling, we instead recommend employing horizontal scaling, adding or removing the number of servers managed by a load balancer, to manage your available resources to suit your needs.
-For information on changing your General Purpose Server's size, see Changing the Size of Your General Purpose or optimized Cloud Server.
+Rather than resize one server for vertical scaling, we instead recommend employing horizontal scaling - adding or removing the number of servers managed by a load balancer - to manage your available resources to suit your needs.
+For information about changing the size of your General Purpose or work-optimized server, see Changing the Size of Your General Purpose or optimized Cloud Server.

-As a result of having a separate System Disk and Data Disk with General Purpose and I/O optimized Servers, you will need to prepare your data disk by formatting and mounting it to your server before you can use it.
-Please follow the instructions in these articles to prepare your data disk for use:
+As a result of having a separate system disk and data disk for I/O optimized servers, you must prepare your data disk by formatting and mounting it to your server before you can use it.
+Follow the instructions in these articles to prepare your data disk for use:

-The 512 MB RAM cloud server is not available for the newer Cloud Servers flavors.
+The 512 MB RAM cloud server is not available for General Purpose and work-optimized flavors.
 As a server that uses shared CPU and networking resources, maintaining the 512 MB size would place too much stress on the host because of the bursting capabilities, and potentially negatively impact other servers on the host computer.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License